Chasing Truth: Chapter 25

 “She owns a café everybody loves because she’s friendly and she cares.
 So yeah, she’s chatty.”

-He laughed but kept going until they left the sand and crossed the road.
+He laughed, but listened to her advice and kept going until they left the sand to cross the road.

 “Miranda loved this place, the people.
 She was happy to get the chance to raise you here.”